remarkjs/remark-lint/packages/remark-lint-ordered-list-marker-style/readme.md

 # remark-lint-ordered-list-marker-style

-Warn when the list-item marker style of ordered lists violate a given style.
+Warn when the list item marker style of ordered lists violate a given style.

 Options: `'consistent'`, `'.'`, or `')'`, default: `'consistent'`.